vEnhance/web.evanchen.cc/input/coaches.md

   you should gradually shift from teaching specific lessons to [teaching them how to fish for themselves][fishquote].
   Strive to eventually become a guide rather than a lecturer.
+  - In particular, as students get stronger, you may consider moving emphasis from specific techniques and theorems (induction, invariants, ...) to less formalizable [heuristics and understanding][hardsoft].
+- It's important that your systems work _in practice_, not just in theory.
+  For example: if you send monthly problem sets during the school year, and nobody does them, it's tempting to say,
+  "well, the students didn't do the problems I sent, it's not my fault".
+  And sure, maybe it isn't your fault, but that doesn't change the end result.
 - Fellow MO coaches are always welcome to email me with questions or for advice.
   Specific inquiries are usually better than generic ones.
 Something like "can you look at this lesson plan and give suggestions" is both easier for me to